Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/custom_viz.md

 ### Creating Drawings

 Like the text and UI windows, 3D visualizations from this package are customizable.
-A set of basic customization parameters can include, for example, the thickness or color of lines drawn.
+A set of basic customization parameters can include, for example, the color and thickness of the lines drawn, or the text label added.

+- Exit Play mode and return to the `PoseTrailVisualizer` script for editing.

-- Define these customizable parameters for the trail drawing as serialized private fields at the top of your class.
+    Define these customizable parameters (line color, thickness, and label) for the trail drawing as serialized private fields at the top of your class.

     ```csharp
     [SerializeField]